 Temple Rome housing options may vary by term and based on Temple Rome's current COVID-19 health and safety protocols.
 Check with your Program Manager for information about your term's available options.

 - Homestays, with Italian families (not available during Summer II terms)

 - Independent housing (not available during Summer II terms)

 Housing is guaranteed for all program participants who submit the housing form and a $200 non-refundable housing deposit by the deadline set for your particular semester.
 If you and another program participant would like to be roommates, you should both request to room with one another on the housing form.
 Although we cannot guarantee placements, we do our best to accommodate mutual roommate requests.

-- Temple Rome houses students in an apartment residence, located in lively residential areas with many local shops and eateries nearby.
+- Temple Rome houses students in shared apartments, located in lively residential areas with many local shops and eateries nearby.
 The distance to Temple Rome is approximately 1.5 miles.
-You may walk or take public transportation (short bus or metro ride).
-Occasionally, a second facility may be used, depending on the number of program participants.
+You may walk or take public transportation (short bus or metro ride) to the campus building.

 - Each apartment has:

 - a kitchen equipped with basic cooking utensils allowing you to shop for groceries and prepare your own meals